Are You Really in a Weight Loss Plateau? 10 Reasons Why the Scale is Stuck

 1. Overeating

 This one is a given!
 As we mentioned earlier, weight loss is dependent on “calories in” being lower than “calories out.”
 If you’re eating too much for your current activity level and weight, this could definitely be a reason why the scale is stuck.
 Make sure you are staying within your recommended daily calories by keeping a food journal.
-The NuMi app by Nutrisystem is the perfect tool to keep your meal plan organized throughout your weight loss journey.
+The Nutrisystem app is the perfect tool to keep your meal plan organized throughout your weight loss journey.

 2. Skipping Meals